“There is no greater agony than bearing an untold story inside you“

 Trauma in Relationships

 Sometimes trauma isn’t a single event but a multitude of many events experienced in relationship with family members, caretakers or partners.
 In these instances it is extremely difficult to trust people and therapy’s primary purpose is to establish a trusting relationship.
-This can often be a challenging process for therapist and client.
+This can be a challenging process for therapist and client.
 For example, many people experience empathy as something positive as of being truly seen and understood by another human being.
 For some people, however, this can be extremely difficult when empathy and attunement was missing in their development.
-Even worse, when manipulation or coercion were present, a simple smile can already be experienced as threatening.
-As a therapist, even though I do my best to not cause further pain by activating a relational trigger, I won’t be able to get it right all the time.
-Mistakes will happen and often these relational ‘mistakes’ hold opportunities for therapeutic growth, by truly understanding why something hurts.
+Understanding why something hurts holds opportunities for therapeutic growth.